Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

 \paragraph{Introduction} Moir\'e hetero-structures have opened up a new stage to engineer electronic flat bands, providing thrilling new possibilities to study exotic correlations besides conventional materials \cite{andrei_graphene_2020, mak_semiconductor_2022, nuckolls_microscopic_2024}.
-In a variety of systems, flat bands originate from the formation of local orbitals at the moir\'e length scale \cite{Liu_2019_pseudoLL, Wu_Hubbard_2018, Koshino_maximally_2018, Reddy_2023_artificial}, akin to the atomic $d$ or $f$ shells.
-Compared to atomic shells, moir\'e orbitals can possess richer inner degrees of freedom such as layer and valley.
+In a variety of systems, flat bands originate from the formation of local orbitals at the moir\'e length scale \cite{Wu_Hubbard_2018, Koshino_maximally_2018, haule_2019_mott, Liu_2019_pseudoLL, calderon_2020_interaction, Reddy_2023_artificial, liu_ideal_2025}, akin to the atomic $d$ or $f$ shells, but with richer inner degrees of freedom such as layer and valley.
 More importantly, with an underlying lattice, electrons interact not only through the Coulomb repulsion, but also through microscopic processes such as phonons \cite{chen_strong_2024, birkbeck_quantum_2025}, which act non-trivially on the new degrees of freedom.
 These aspects imply that, even for a model as simple as a local orbital, new physics is yet to be explored.